 “The Comprehensive Pine River Watershed Plan identified chlorides as an important goal.
 Our goal is to reduce road salt and water softener salt going into area lakes," Barrick stated in a news release.

-The smart salting training at the Crow Wing County Land Services Building for property managers, business owners, environmental professionals and advocates, and public works directors and local government decision-makers will be 9 a.m. to 1:30 p.m.
-Aug.
-25.
+The virtual Smart Salting Training for property managers, business owners, environmental professionals and advocates, and public works directors and local government decision-makers will be from 9 a.m. to 1:30 p.m.
+Oct.
+6.

 Training topics include environmental impacts, best management practices for reducing salt use safely, cost-saving opportunities, liability and customer education.